leonardishere/sourcefetch/README.md

 # sourcefetch
-An Atom plugin that searches stackoverflow for answers and their code in yours.
+An Atom plugin that searches stackoverflow for answers and pastes their code in yours.

 ## Installation